HuntFeng/nvim/README.md

 ## vimtex
-Inorder to use `nvr` for syncing, we need to install `neovim-remote`.
+In order to use `nvr` for syncing, we need to install `neovim-remote`.
 ```bash
 pip install neovim-remote
 ```

 ## image.nvim
 ```bash
 sudo apt install luarocks